A university student’s guide to the 2018 Ontario election

 Changes in taxation

 The Green Party has proposed numerous methods to increase funding.
 This includes implementing a 0.5 per cent increase on taxes for the largest corporations, and taxing the top one per cent of income earners by one per cent more.
-They would also introduce a housing speculation tax.
+The party would also introduce a housing speculation tax.

 On top of preserving the 11.5 per cent corporate tax rate, the Liberal Party plans to maintain the tax rate for approximately 8.6 million people.
 Readjusted tax brackets would see 1.8 million people paying about $200 more and about 680,000 people paying $130 less.
 In addition, in line with gradual increases over the past two years, the Liberals propose another $4 per carton increase in cigarette taxation in 2019.